Vendor risk assessment

 Evaluate how dependent your operations are on this vendor:

-- Low: Non-essential services; alternatives readily available
+- Low (vendor supports non-core functions): Non-essential services; alternatives are readily available

 Consider these factors when assessing criticality: